Mastodont88/PrivacyPolicy/RailwayTroublePrivacyPolicy.md

 Children

-I do not use the Application to knowingly solicit data from or market to children under the age of 13.
+We do not use the Application to knowingly solicit data from or market to children under the age of 13.
 If you are under 13, please do not send any information about yourself to us, including your name, address, telephone number, or email address.
 No one under the age of 13 may provide any personal information.
 In the event that we learn that we have collected personal information from a child under age 13, we will delete that information as quickly as possible.
-If you believe that we might have any information from or about a child under the age of 13, please contact us at mail@mail.com.
+If you believe that we might have any information from or about a child under the age of 13, please contact us at railwaytrouble@gmail.com.

-Security

-We are concerned about safeguarding the confidentiality of your information.
-We provide physical, electronic, and procedural safeguards to protect information we process and maintain.
-For example, we limit access to this information to authorized employees and contractors who need to know that information in order to operate, develop or improve our Application.
-Please be aware that, although we endeavor provide reasonable security for information we process and maintain, no security system can prevent all potential security breaches.

 Changes